Your recently viewed content will appear here

 This guide will help you to get started on your fitness journey, including practising correct techniques for your Pre-entry Fitness Assessment (PFA) and tips for success.

-If you want to experience life in the ADF but are concerned about the number of years you have to commit to, a number of roles require just a 2 year commitment.
+If you want to experience life in the ADF but are concerned about the number of years you have to commit to, a number of roles require just a 2 to 3 year commitment.

 Roles in the Army such as Administration Assistant, Ammunition Supplier, Armoured Vehicle Crew, Artillery Observer, Artillery Operator, Artillery Systems Operator, Chef, Combat Engineer and Infantry Soldier.

 In the Navy, there is a 2 to 3 year commitment for General Entry Sailor and Submariner roles, this includes Marine Technician, Electronics Technician, Aviation Technician, Communications Operator, Networks Operator, Electronic Warfare Submariner, and more.

 - When serving in a specific location is a high priority for reasons such as family.